 Where COVID-19 is currently spreading around the world

 Some 190 countries and territories, representing every region on Earth, have now reported at least one case of the novel coronavirus.
-While many of the worst-hit regions have leveled off, parts of South America, North Africa, and Europe have recently seen growth in daily new cases.
+India is now home to the world’s worst outbreak, while the situation in parts of South America is also alarming.

 How does the U.S. compare to other countries?

-The U.S. has by far surpassed every other country in the world in total confirmed cases of the novel coronavirus, as well as in total confirmed related deaths.
+The U.S. has surpassed every other country in the world in total confirmed cases of the novel coronavirus, as well as in total confirmed related deaths.
+However, India could eventually outpace the U.S. if the situation there continues to deteriorate.

 Design by Chelsea Kardokus